 The remedies available to the intellectual property owners that identify the trade in counterfeit goods are to request the assistance of the Department of Trade and Industry, whereby the department shall appoint an inspector to lodge an investigation, should it be found that there has been an infringement on their intellectual rights, the trademark owner can request the assistance of the South African Police Service for criminal action to be taken against the offenders.

 An intellectual property owner may also protect his brand by way of applying to the Department of Customs and Excise to record such intellectual property goods on its customs watch database.
-Customs will be alerted to identify and seize suspect counterfeit goods that may be imported or exported through all South Africa borders.
+Customs will be alerted to identify and seize suspect counterfeit goods that may be imported or exported through all South African borders.

-The other remedy available to the intellectual property owner would be to institute civil action against the offender and request a Court order for the Sheriff of the Court to confiscate and seize all counterfeit goods from the offenders.
+The other remedy available to the intellectual property owner would be to institute a civil action against the offender and request a Court order for the Sheriff of the Court to confiscate and seize all counterfeit goods from the offenders.

 Trade in counterfeit goods should not be taken lightly by offenders, as the penalty for first offenders can be a fine of up to R 5 000.00 per item or 3 years imprisonment.
-The penalty for repeated offenders can be a fine of up to R10 000.00 per item or 5 years imprisonment.
+The penalty for repeat offenders can be a fine of up to R10 000.00 per item or 5 years imprisonment.